andresMen1274/Hybrid-Security-Platform/README.md

 - Automated user provisioning scripts
 - Threat investigation workflows

+## Security Design Decisions

+- Segmented client and security networks to limit lateral movement
+- Restricted DMZ access to monitored services only
+- Centralized telemetry using Wazuh for unified investigation workflows
+- Used Sysmon to increase Windows endpoint visibility

 ## Opnsense-Firewall-Network-Segmentation
 We will set up a virtual environment using a Wide Area Network(WAN) and Local Area Network(LAN) and simulate a network connection between them.
 After downloading Virtual Box and Kali Linux we will configure a Wide Area Network(WAN) and Local Area Network(LAN) and simulate a network connection between them.
 Network Adapter one is used to simulate the WAN connection.
 Then adapater two is used to simulate a LAN connection.